Windows 8: Life in a post .NET world – speak your brains TODAY

 .NET became Microsoft’s desktop and server programming story for a decade.

 Twelve years on Gates is gone, but his CEO replacement Steve Ballmer reckons Windows 8 is his company’s riskiest bet.
 Windows 8 introduces a brand-new programming framework, WinRT, geared towards touch input instead of mouse, and cloud download rather than CD install.

-Join fellow Reg readers with Mary-Jo Foley , Tim Anderson and resident Reg careers man Dom Connor for a one-hour-long Live Chat talking about ModernUI, building for Windows 8 and 9, and what this means for skills, training and jobs.
+Join your fellow Reg readers with Mary-Jo Foley, Tim Anderson and careers man Dom Connor for two one-hour-long Live Chats talking about ModernUI, building for Windows 8 and 9, and the fallout on skills and training.